tenzir/tenzir/web/docs/setup/deploy/aws.md

   Dockerhub as long as it is more recent than `v1.1.0`.
 You can also build from source using `build`.

-- `VAST_SERVER_STORAGE_TYPE`: the type of volume to use for the VAST server.
+- `VAST_STORAGE_TYPE`: the type of volume to use for the VAST server and other tasks where persistence is useful.
 Can be set to either
   - `EFS` (default): persistent accross task execution, infinitely scalable, but higher latency.
   - `ATTACHED`: the local storage that comes by default with Fargate tasks, lost